How to Keep Your Drains Clean and Prevent Future Blockages

 1. Make use of a hair catcher

-2. Be sure to properly dispose kitchen garbage
+2. Be sure to properly dispose kitchen waste

-3. Make sure you are performing periodic maintenance cleaning
+3. Conduct periodic checks for maintenance cleaning

-4. Use baking soda and vinegar
+4. Make use of baking soda and vinegar.

 5. Call a professional